KCBS (AM): Programming

-Like most of its sister Audacy all-news stations, KCBS airs hourly CBS News Radio reports, including the CBS World News Roundup on weekdays and the CBS News Weekend Roundup on Saturday and Sunday early mornings.
-It simulcasts the audio portion of the weekly CBS News TV programs 60 Minutes and Face the Nation.
+Like most of its sister Audacy all-news stations, KCBS airs hourly ABC News Radio reports.
 Additional features include traffic, weather, sports updates, and "Bloomberg Moneywatch" business reports.
 KPIX-TV meteorologists provide weather forecasts, especially during AM and PM drive times.

-KCBS Cover Story airs weekly as an extended look at a major issue in the news, while In Depth is a weekly long-form interview program.
-KCBS also simulcasts a seven-minute block of the CBS Evening News East Coast feed live on weekdays, allowing listeners to hear the program's top stories two hours before the newscast airs on KPIX-TV.
-The station hosts special segments each weekday with CBS News technology analysts Larry Magid and Brian Cooley, San Francisco Chronicle columnist Phil Matier, and others.
+The station hosts special segments each weekday with San Francisco Chronicle columnist Phil Matier and others.
 KCBS will often feature live interviews with call-in guest experts (who occasionally also appear in the studio with the anchors) to briefly discuss a specific story, topic or subject; the edited comments are replayed as part of featured news stories throughout the remainder of the day.

+Beginning in December 2025, KCBS programming is simulcast on sister all-news station KNX (AM) in Los Angeles. between midnight and 5 am.
+News, traffic, and weather reports during the overnight hours include both Bay Area and Los Angeles stories.